davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 asthenosphere ascended into a slab window.

-Below we employ petrologic and geochemical investigations on the Crystal Knob suite, in conjunction with regional findings on other xenolith locations as well as geophysical data and modeling in order to pursue the origin of the upper mantle beneath the Crystal Knob eruption site.
+Below we employ petrologic and geochemical investigations of the Crystal Knob suite, in conjunction with regional findings on other xenolith locations as well as geophysical data and modeling in order to pursue the origin of the upper mantle beneath the Crystal Knob eruption site.